NASA Completes Crucial Wind Tunnel Tests for Mars Ascent Vehicle

 The completion of these wind tunnel tests brings us one step closer to the ambitious goal of returning Martian samples to Earth.
 This collaboration between NASA and ESA represents a significant milestone in our exploration of Mars and our understanding of its history and potential for life.

-- मंगल: Mars is the fourth planet from the sun and is known as the “Red Planet” due to its reddish appearance.
-It is a dusty, cold desert world with a thin atmosphere.

-- नासा: The National Aeronautics and Space Administration is a U.S. government agency responsible for space exploration and research.
+- GRYTE: The National Aeronautics and Space Administration is a U.S. government agency responsible for space exploration and research.

 - ESA: The European Space Agency is an intergovernmental organization dedicated to the exploration and study of space.